Gibbons-Lab/isb_course_2022/README.md

 - Everything in the `docs/*/assets/isb` folders.<br>
   Those are images relating to the Institute for Systems Biology identity like backgrounds and logos that are licensed exclusively to the Institute for Systems Biology, Seattle, WA, USA.
+- Everything annotated as having been generated with Biorender.
+This artworks is licensed under the [terms of the Biorender license](https://biorender.com/academic-license/).

+If a particular creator is mentioned in the images please retain this attribution in derived materials.

 # FAQ